 It’s best to start a pension as early as you can, to maximise your pensions savings.
 But, if you haven’t started one, don’t panic.
 You can still build a pension income even if you start a pension later in life.

-If you contribute from an early age, you have a longer period of time to build your pension fund, which could give you a better income when you retire.
+If you contribute from an early age, you’ll have a longer period of time to build your pension fund.
+This could give you a better income when you retire.

-If you think you will not have enough income to live on when you retire, speak to an independent financial adviser to discuss your options.
+If you’re worried you won’t have enough income to live on when you retire, speak to an independent financial adviser to discuss your options.

-You should think about the financial position you could be in when you retire:
+You should think about the financial position you could be in when you retire.
+Ask yourself the questions: